Jason-G-M/DGT/main.md

 [More Information](https://app.gitbook.com/@microsoft-12/s/dependency-graph-tool/operation-manual/system/repo-config)

 ## 3.4 Recurring job configuration
-In the default configuration, the recurring job function is disabled, meaning the DGT can only scan files once, then analyze and indicate results.
-If the DGT is required to implement the recurring job (scan files multiple times in a specific time interval).

-### Configuration
+Recurring job means scanning files multiple times in a specific time interval, this function is disabled by default, which means DGT only scan files once before analyzing and indicating results.

-The recurring job is enabled by setting "CrontabString".
-The "CrontabString" format consists of five fields, and it can convert into a time interval.
-The default value of "CrontabString" is "* * * * *", meaning the recurring job function is disabled.
+Recurring job can be manually enabled by setting "CrontabString".
+The "CrontabString" format consists of five fields, and can convert into a time interval.
+The default value of "CrontabString" is "* * * * *", which means the recurring job is disabled.
 [More information about setting "CrontabString"](https://en.wikipedia.org/wiki/Cron).

 Follow the steps below to set the "CrontabString".
-1. Find the appsettings.json file in the path .\workZone\ReleaseScan\netcoreapp3.1\appsettings.json.
+1. Find the appsettings.json file from the path *.\workZone\ReleaseScan\netcoreapp3.1\appsettings.json*.
-2. Open the file, set the value of "CrontabString", then close the file.
+2. Open the file, set the value of "CrontabString" and close it.
 3. Set a version in the version.txt, which determines the next folder to be scanned.

 #### Note
-- When setting the value of "CrontabString" in the appsettings.json, please do not modify other values.
+- Do not modify any other value when setting "CrontabString" in the appsettings.json.
-- If the recurring job function is enabled, please do not close any running process of the DGT.
+- If the recurring job function is enabled, do not close any running process of DGT.

 # 4. Deployment

 ## 4.1 Assembly package demo

 ### Demo files
-The assembly package demo consists of two folders, each folder corresponds to a version, 1.0.0.0 and 1.0.0.1, they are prepared for the Dependency Graph Tool (DGT) to scan, analyze, and draw the graph.
-The structures of the files in each folder are shown below.
+The assembly package demo consists of two folders, either folder corresponds to version 1.0.0.0 and 1.0.0.1 respectively, they are prepared for DGT to scan, analyze and generate the graph.
+The structures of the files in both folders are shown below.

 ![Folder 1.0.0.0](image/Folder1.0.0.0.png)